AdrianCGallo/starter-academic/content/publication/19 Gallo SSSA Roots to Regolith/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In Soil Science Society of America Annual meeting - San Antonio, TX
+publication: Soil Science Society of America Annual meeting - San Antonio, TX
-publication_short: In SSSA
+publication_short: SSSA

 summary: Finding carbon in soils is easy, tracing where it came from is hard and tracing that carbon *down* the soil profile is even harder.
 Here I presented some of my dissertation work where we examine plant derived carbon compounds across the NEON sites, and down soil profiles often reaching 1-meter or more in depth.